Greece Moments Greece Moments

 On the left side of the bay, high up on the hill, sits the small chapel of Agia Pakou.
 From here you have a magnificent view of Galissas and the Aegean Sea.
 Behind the hill on the other side is Ancient Galissas.

-The ancient settlement site offered protection from pirates due to its hidden location.
+The ancient settlement offered protection from pirates due to its hidden location.
 At the foot of the ruins you will find the small Bay of Armeos.
 It sparkles in the most beautiful shades of blue and is popular with nudists and same-sex couples.

 syros strände armeos beach galissas